 Visit Volunteering in Wisconsin 4-H for more information and resources.

 Thank you for volunteering to serve as a 4-H Project Leader.
 We have tried to include resources on this page to help you in this important leadership role.
-If you have additional items you would like to see posted here or that you need, please contact Debbie or Amanda at 715-539-1072.
+If you have additional items you would like to see posted here or that you need, please contact the 4-H Youth Development staff at 715-539-1072.